 Since every asset is to be treated differently, haircuts do not have a one-size-fits-all percentage.
 An asset might be worth $10000 but assigned a 10% haircut, implying it is treated as though it is worth $9000.
 In a similar light, another asset might be worth $10000 but given a haircut of 30%, meaning it is treated as though its value were $7000.

 The term haircut is also sometimes used in investing.
 For instance, if an investor requires a loan from a brokerage firm and presents equity positions to a margin account as collateral, they can borrow only 50% of the value of the account due to the lack of price predictability.
 Margin accounts have a standard haircut of 50%.
 However, this amount can be increased in case the deposited securities carry liquidity or volatility risks.

 A haircut can be used to refer to a financial loss on an investment.
-That is, a reduction in an assets value.
+That is a reduction in the value of an asset.
 Suppose an investor owns a zero-coupon bond with a face value of $1000 and for some reason, the issuer agrees later to repay only $400.
 This implies the investor will take a $600 haircut.
-To “take a haircut” refers to receiving les than what was owed.
+To “take a haircut” refers to receiving less than what was owed.

 Haircut and Market Maker Spreads

 A haircut can also refer to the market maker’s spread.
 Due to the fact that market makers can trade with low transaction costs and very thin spreads, they can realize haircuts of profits or losses regularly during the day.
 The term haircut is used because the market maker’s spreads are so thin.
 The haircut depends on the fees and charges associated with the transaction, which are often in relation to the market makers.